Secure Your Nonprofit Tax-Exempt Status with this Step-by-step Guide

 How do I register a not for profit in Texas?

-To register a not-for-profit organization in Texas, you need to select a unique name that is not already in use, appoint a board of directors, file a certificate of formation with the Texas Secretary of State, obtain an EIN from the IRS, and apply for state and federal tax-exempt status.
+In Texas, register a nonprofit by selecting a unique name, appointing a board of directors, filing a certificate of formation with the Texas Secretary of State, obtaining an EIN from the IRS, and applying for tax-exempt status.

 How much does it cost to start a nonprofit in Maryland?